How-To7 min read

 SettingRecommendedNotes

-PressureMedium-firm~40 psi on most platen presses.
-Should feel significant resistance.
+PressureMedium-high~40–50 psi on most platen presses.
+Should feel firm, significant resistance.

 Cover sheetParchment or TeflonProtects the platen.
 Never press without one.